Browse by Topic

-Your doctor writes you a new prescription.
-You want to know whether your health care plan covers the drug and how much you’ll have to pay for it at the pharmacy.
+When your doctor writes you a new prescription, you want to know whether your Blue Cross Blue Shield of Michigan prescription plan covers that drug and how much it will cost you.
 But where do you find that information?

 What's covered